Steve2955/readspss/index.md

 `readspss` uses code of Ben Pfaff for the encryption part.
 It uses code from TDA by Goetz Rohwer and Ulrich Poetter for the conversion of numerics in the por- parser.
 The PSPP documentation was a huge help.
-The testing of Ulrich Poetter was a very welcome.
+Without the testing by Ulrich Poetter this package would not be as complete as it is.

 ## Last words